Dejulia489/Dejulia489.github.io/_posts/2017-05-05-EnableHyperVWindows10.md

 ---
 layout: post
 title: Powershell How to: Enable Hyper V on Windows 10
-subtitle:
 bigimg: /img/HyperV.png
 ---

 ## Enabling Hyper V

 Before we can enjoy our home movie content from anywhere we will need a server to host it.
-We are going to use Microsoft [Hyper](https://www.microsoft.com/en-us/cloud-platform/server-virtualization) V because it comes standard on Windows 10, it's free and its more than capable of handling the task at hand.
+We are going to use Microsoft [Hyper V](https://www.microsoft.com/en-us/cloud-platform/server-virtualization) because it comes standard on Windows 10, it's free and its more than capable of handling the task at hand.

 #### We can use the snipet below to install the Hyper V optional Windows Feature.